null

 Using a grinder and diamond blade to widen cracks in the floor, preparing it for material filling.

-For the Floor Patch Epoxy Gel, add an equal amount of Part A and Part B, and then mix them until they become one color.
+Mix equal amounts of Part A and Part B of Floor Patch Epoxy Gel.
+Mix well until they become one uniform color.
 Use a stiff putty knife to fill the cracks with just a little more than it needs.
 The Floor Patch Epoxy Gel will be cured and ready for the next step in 4-8 hours.

 Mixing equal parts of Floor Patch Epoxy Gel Part A and B, filling cracks with the mixture using a putty knife.
 Ready for next step in 4-8 hours.